Day trip from Rome to Pompeii and Vesuvius with kids: how to plan it, best tours, need to know

 At the top of the crater hike, there are a cafe and souvenir shops, so we took a short break, took some photos and tackled the way back.

+Drive from Vesuvius back to Rome At the end of the day, we were really happy to plonk ourselves in car and not having to worry about anything.
 My daughter slept the whole way and we regained home for a well-deserved dinner and a long night’s sleep.

 A trip to Pompeii and Vesuvius from Rome is a big undertaking in terms of time needed and having a driver and guide made all the difference, transforming something potentially exceptionally tiring into a long yet enjoyable and exciting day.